guresicpark/phphotreload/README.md

   debounce: 400 # reaction time of file change debounce timer, 400ms here
   updatealltabs: false # update all tabs related to this local folder
   ignorepaths:
-    - "C:/your_local_repository/your_php_project/src/generated" # please do not watch this folder for local file changes
+    - "generated" # please do not watch this folder for local file changes
-    - "C:/your_local_repository/your_php_project/src/out"
+    - "out"
-    - "C:/your_local_repository/your_php_project/src/img"
+    - "tmp"
   extensions: # files with this extensions should be watched
     - php
     - js